Professor of Law

 Ph.D.
 Psychology, Stanford University

-Donna Shestowsky was awarded a J.D. and Ph.D. in Psychology from Stanford University.
-While at Stanford, she taught courses in legal psychology and established a research lab devoted to the empirical study of juries and dispute resolution processes.
-During the 2003-2004 academic year she was jointly appointed to the faculty at Northwestern University School of Law and the Kellogg School of Management.
+Dr. Shestowsky was awarded a J.D. and Ph.D. in Psychology from Stanford University.
+During the 2003-2004 academic year, she was jointly appointed to the faculty at Northwestern University School of Law and the Kellogg School of Management.

 Subject AreasAlternative Dispute Resolution, Juries, Negotiations